richardatval/www.yesproject.org/what-we-do.md

 Our purpose is to support local young people to overcome challenges and barriers that have prevented them from finding a job or seeking further education.

-Working together as the YES Project means we can offer a range of courses, and support services tailored to an individuals needs that will them to:
+Working together as the YES Project means we can offer a range of courses, and support services tailored to an individuals needs that will help them to:

 1. Believe in themselves
 2. Achieve qualifications and learn new skills